SUN PARTNERS INTERNATIONAL

 In addition to serving on the Board of Sun Partners International, Frank serves on the board of the Boys & Girls Clubs of Greater Kansas City and is former President of the Overland Park, Kansas Rotary Club.
 Frank received a B.A. from Assumption College and a J.D. from Washburn University School of Law.

 Kara is a practicing Doctor of Veterinary Medicine in Fort Collins, Colorado.
-For 23 years she has treated large and small animals and now focuses her efforts on orthopedic and neurologic conditions in dogs and mentoring other DVMs and support staff in her three veterinary practices.
+For over 25 years she has treated large and small animals and now focuses her efforts on orthopedic and neurologic conditions in dogs and mentoring other DVMs and support staff in her three veterinary practices.

 In addition to serving as a board member of Sun Partners International, Kara also serves on the board of the Veterinary Management Institute and is supporting a social enterprise project (an organic farm) in Pisac, Peru.

-Kevin is the Vice President of Meteorology at Tradewind Energy.
-Prior to joining Tradewind in 2007 Kevin was an NSF Igert Ph.D.
+Kevin is a private meteorological consultant to developers and owner/operators of utility-scale wind and solar plants in the U.S. He previously served as Vice President of Meteorology for both Enel Green Power, an international renewable energy company with operations in the U.S., and Kansas City-based Tradewind Energy.
+In 2007 Kevin was an NSF Igert Ph.D.
 Fellow in the Texas Tech University Wind Science and Engineering Research Center in Lubbock, Texas.
-Kevin also holds a Master’s degree in Atmospheric Science from Texas A&M and a Bachelor’s degree in Physics, and has been a longtime volunteer for Kansas City Hospice & Palliative Care.
+Kevin also holds a Master’s degree in Atmospheric Science from Texas A&M and a Bachelor’s degree in Physics.
+He has been a longtime volunteer for Kansas City Hospice & Palliative Care.